Israel Yeivin: Biography

 Israel Yeivin was born in Berlin.
-His family immigrated to Palestine when he was seven, and he grew up in Tel Aviv.
+His family immigrated to Mandatory Palestine when he was seven, and he grew up in Tel Aviv.
 His father, Yehoshua Yeivin, was a conceptual philosopher of the Revisionist Zionism movement and founder of the radical Zionist group Brit HaBirionim.
 His mother was Miryam Atara Margolin.
 As a child, he attended Ahad Ha'Am School and graduated from Gymnasia Balfour in 1940.
-Soon after, he began to study Hebrew Language & Literature and Philosophy at the Hebrew University of Jerusalem.
+Soon after, he began to study Hebrew language and literature and philosophy at the Hebrew University of Jerusalem.
 He received his M.A degree in 1958.
 His thesis dealt with "Hakafat HaTevot HaZeirot BaMikra (21 Sfarim)".

 In 1958, he married Batya Heifetz, with whom he had two sons.

 In 1968 he received his doctorate for his research on "Babylonian point vocalization".
-While studying at the University, he worked at a printing shop as a typesetter and proofreader.
+While studying at the university, he worked at a printing shop as a typesetter and proofreader.
 Then he became a proofreader on the editorial staff of the Hebrew Encyclopedia.
-He worked on the preparatory stage of the Encyclopedia Judaica and became Editorial Secretary of the "Tarbitz" quarterly.
-Working on the Bible Project of the Hebrew University, he became expert in deciphering ancient manuscripts of the Bible, including "The Aleppo Codex", on which he published a book.
+He worked on the preparatory stage of the Encyclopedia Judaica and became Editorial Secretary of the Tarbitz quarterly.
+Working on the Bible Project of the Hebrew University, he became expert in deciphering ancient manuscripts of the Bible, including The Aleppo Codex, on which he published a book.